Dr. Jason Miller

 How do we fit in?

 We are intrinsically woven into the ecosystem that surrounds us.
 Our actions affect our ecosystem and our ecosystem affects our physiology.
-My deep dive into the physiology and metabolism of cancer has brought me to the realization that the cancering process that we are in is an example of what I call, “as without, so within.”
+My inquiries into the physiology and metabolism of cancer has brought me to the realization that the cancering process that we are witnessing is an example of what I call, “as without, so within.”

 Dr Miller’s “Cancer Metaphor”